WarlightProgramming/cslbot/COMMANDS.md

 *Default*: no restriction

+Supply a UTC/GMT time for this value for best results.

 This has to follow a particular time format- "YYYY-mm-dd HH:MM:SS" (with zero-padding).
-Keep in mind this is based on when an add\_team command is *processed*, not when it's made, and that it's also dependent on the timezone of the machine on which cslbot runs (US Eastern).
+Keep in mind this is based on when an add\_team command is *processed*, not when it's made.
 When in doubt, leave some room or just use [**ALLOW JOINING**](#allow-joining) and a formula.

 ___